 - Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Tailpipe

-- 2. Spark arrester

-- 4. Insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install the bolt and tighten it.
+- 1. Tailpipe - 2.
+Spark arrester - Insert the tailpipe into the muffler and align the bolt holes. - 5.
+Install the bolt and tighten it to the specified torque.

-- 6. Remove the purging bolt.